OrrShushanLevi/Template/PLAN.md

-# NCM Boilerplate Development Plan
+# NCM Business Portfolio - Development Plan

+**Status:** In Progress

+This document outlines the development tasks and progress for the Flomy project by Orr Shoshan Levy.

+## Key Objectives

 ## Overview
 This document outlines the development tasks and progress for the NCM Boilerplate project by Yuval Avidani.